-Over the past few decades, Åland has attracted growing international interest.
-A large number of politicians, reporters and researchers from all over the world have studied Åland’s autonomy as a potential solution to conflicts.
-The list of regions and minorities that have led people to take an interest in Åland is long: Israel-Palestine, Nagorno-Karabach, Northern Ireland, Georgia, Kosovo, Sri Lanka, Aceh in Indonesia, Kashmir between India and Pakistan, Zanzibar, and East Timor.
-A number of the parties have examined Åland’s model in an attempt to avert a crisis, while others are trying to find a solution to a conflict that has already broken out.
+A large number of politicians, reporters and researchers have studied Åland’s autonomy as a potential solution to conflicts.
+The list of regions and minorities that have led people to take an interest in Åland is long: Israel-Palestine; Nagorno-Karabakh in the South Caucasus region; Northern Ireland; Georgia; Kosovo; Sri Lanka; Aceh in Indonesia; Kashmir between India and Pakistan; Zanzibar; and East Timor.
+Some have examined Åland’s model in an attempt to avert a crisis, while others are trying to find a solution to a conflict that has already broken out.

 Making the constitution work

 How, then, can Åland really serve as an example?
 Writing a functional constitution is hard, but it is not impossible.
 There are many experts on international and constitutional law who are capable of framing regulations that protect the rights of minorities, but the real problem is often to make them work in practice.

 There is no doubt that Åland has a functioning system of autonomy based not only on a good constitution but also on workable reality.
 During numerous visits by representatives of various minorities, it has been significant to recall how a minority that initially refused to accept any form of self-rule subsequently built up a well-functioning society with the help of such autonomy.
 When Finland gained independence from Russia in 1917, Ålanders expressed interest in the islands being ceded back to Sweden.
 This became the source of some regional tension.
 In 1921 the Council of the League of Nations put into place guarantees for Åland’s autonomy, and a convention on Åland’s demilitarisation and neutralisation was created.